-(12) If a policy or certificate contains a conversion privilege, it shall comply, in substance, with the following: The caption of the provision shall be “Conversion Privilege” or words of similar import.
-The provision shall indicate the persons eligible for conversion, the circumstances applicable to the conversion privilege, including any limitations on the conversion, and the person by whom the conversion privilege may be exercised.
-The provision shall specify the benefits to be provided on conversion or may state that the converted coverage will be as provided on a policy form then being used by the insurer for that purpose.
+(20) If a policy or certificate contains a conversion privilege, it shall comply, in substance, with the following: The caption of the provision shall be “Conversion Privilege” or words of similar import.
+The provision shall clearly explain which persons are eligible for conversion, the circumstances applicable to the conversion privilege, including any limitations on the conversion, and the person who may exercise the conversion privilege.
+The provision shall clearly specify the benefits to be provided on conversion or may state that the converted coverage will be as provided on a policy form then being used by the insurer for that purpose.

-(13) (a) Outlines of coverage delivered in connection with policies defined in this regulation as hospital confinement indemnity (Section 7E), specified disease (Section 7J), or limited benefit health coverages (Section 7L) to persons eligible for Medicare by reason of age shall contain, in addition to the requirements of Subsections F and J, the following language, which shall be printed on or attached to the first page of the outline of coverage:
+(21) (a) Outlines of coverage delivered in connection with policies defined in this regulation as hospital indemnity or other fixed indemnity (Section 8B), specified disease (Section 8E), or limited benefit health coverages (Section 8G) to persons eligible for Medicare by reason of age shall contain, in addition to the requirements of Subsections D and F, the following language, which shall be printed on or attached to the first page of the outline of coverage, with the sentence “This is not a Medicare Supplement policy.” made prominent:

-This IS NOT A MEDICARE SUPPLEMENT policy.
-If you are eligible for Medicare, review the Guide to Health Insurance for People With Medicare available from the company.
+This is not a Medicare Supplement policy.
+If you are eligible for Medicare, ask the company for the Guide to Health Insurance for People with Medicare.

+Drafting Note: States may want to review the disclosure language in paragraph (21)(a) above for consistency with the consumer disclosure language in Appendix C of the Model Regulation to Implement the NAIC Medicare Supplement Insurance Minimum Standards Model Act (#651).

 (b) An insurer shall deliver to persons eligible for Medicare any notice required under [insert reference to state law equivalent of Section 17D of the Model Regulation to Implement the NAIC Medicare Supplement Insurance Minimum Standards Model Act].

+Drafting Note: States that permit individuals under the age of 65 with Medicare coverage to purchase Medicare supplement policies should review how insurers should provide the notices required under paragraph (21)(a) to these individuals.

-(14) Insurers, except direct response insurers, shall give a person applying for specified disease insurance a Buyer’s Guide approved by the commissioner at the time of application enrollment and shall obtain all recipients’ written acknowledgement of the guide’s delivery.
-Direct response insurers shall provide the Buyer’s Guide upon request but not later than the time that the policy or certificate is delivered.
+(22) Insurers shall give a person applying for specified disease insurance a Buyer’s Guide approved by the commissioner at the time of application enrollment and shall obtain all recipients’ written acknowledgement of the guide’s delivery.

-(15) All specified disease policies and certificates shall contain on the first page or attached to it in either contrasting color or in boldface type at least equal to the size type used for headings or captions of sections in the [policy][certificate], a prominent statement as follows:Notice to Buyer: This is specified disease [policy] [certificate].This [policy] [certificate] provides limited benefits.
-Benefits provided are supplemental and are not intended to cover all medical expenses.
-Read your [policy] [certificate] carefully with the outline of coverage and the Buyer’s Guide.

-Drafting Note: The second sentence of this caption should only be required in those states where the commissioner exercises discretionary authority and requires the guide.

-(16) All hospital confinement indemnity policies and certificates shall display prominently by type, stamp or other appropriate means on the first page of the policy or certificate, or attached to it, in either contrasting color or in boldface type at least equal to the size type used for headings or captions of sections in the [policy][certificate] the following:

-“Notice to Buyer: This is a hospital confinement indemnity [policy][certificate].
-This [policy][certificate] provides limited benefits.
-Benefits provided are supplemental and are not intended to cover all medical expenses.”

-(17) All limited benefit health policies and certificates shall display prominently by type, stamp or other appropriate means on the first page of the policy or certificate, or attached to it, in either contrasting color or in boldface type at least equal to the size type used for headings or captions of sections in the [policy][certificate] the following:

-“Notice to Buyer: This is a limited benefit health [policy][certificate].
-This [policy][certificate] provides limited benefits.
-Benefits provided are supplemental and are not intended to cover all medical expenses.”
+Drafting Note: Paragraph (22) only applies if a state has such a Buyer’s Guide.